 In the summer months, you can combine cultural and beach holiday — just a short train ride you have seaside resorts.
 Hmm, don’t forget the specialty – Pasteis de Belem.

 Lisbon has two terminals 1 and 2.
-Terminal 1 – is the prominent building used for more significant carrier and the base for TAP airlines.
-As well in the same terminal, you find public transportation.
+Terminal 1 – is the prominent building used for more significant carrier and the base for TAP Air Portugal.
+As well in the same terminal you’ll find public transportation.
 The metro station situated underground.

 Terminal 2 serves for low-cost airlines, which is a separate building.
 So if you arrived here, you’d be transferred to T1 where public transports are available.

 Moreover, both terminals offer passenger facilities such as duty-free and restaurants, but not so much as the T1.
-If you time to spare, you can go and back between terminals as there is a free shuttle service.
+If you have time to spare you can go and back between terminals as there is a free shuttle service.